metabrainz/picard-docs/variables/tags_basic.rst

 **syncedlyrics**

-    The synced lyrics for the track.
+    The synchronized lyrics for the track.

 **musicip_fingerprint**